vectara/vectara-docs/www/docs/learn/mockingbird-llm.md

 are not officially supported yet, but may work in some cases such as referencing documentss in language X, and a summary in language Y.

+### Supported Mockingbird languages
+Mockingbird supports the following languages: Arabic, French, Spanish, Portuguese, Italian, German, Chinese, Dutch, Korean, Japanese, and Russian.

 ## Secure deployment within Vectara's infrastructure

 Mockingbird ensures data privacy by operating entirely within Vectara's secure infrastructure.
+Unlike some providers who face accusations of training on customer data, Vectara guarantees your data is never used to train or improve our models, ensuring data privacy and compliance with the strictest security standards.

 ## Use Mockingbird in summaries

+To use Mockingbird in the Vectara Console:

+1. Go to a corpus.
+2. Select the **Query** tab.
-To use Mockingbird in the Vectara Console, select the Mockingbird model from the Generation drop-down list in a Corpus Query Configuration panel:
+3. Click the Generation drop-down in the Corpus Query Configuration panel.
+4. Select the `Mockingbird` model.

 screenshot tbd